-Seattle Opera experiments with a socially distanced stage production, filmed movie-style
+How do you stage an opera during a pandemic?
+Seattle Opera tries a bold experiment

 This marks the company’s most ambitious undertaking since being forced last spring to make the first in a round of cancellations resulting from Gov. Jay Inslee’s prohibition of live entertainment.
 Seattle Opera presents its specially adapted version of “Elixir” as an online video stream that will be available to all season subscribers at seattleopera.org starting Nov.
 13 and accessible until Dec.
 4.

-Apart from some streamed recitals earlier this fall and a series of excerpts from “Cavalleria Rusticana” and “Pagliacci” — highlights from the double-bill scheduled to launch the season before coronavirus struck — “Elixir” will moreover be the first fully staged production actually programmed by general director Christina Scheppelmann.
+Apart from some streamed recitals earlier this fall and a series of excerpts from “Cavalleria Rusticana” and “Pagliacci” — highlights from the double bill scheduled to launch the season before coronavirus struck — “Elixir” will moreover be the first fully staged production actually programmed by general director Christina Scheppelmann.
 The 2019-20 season was already in place by the time she began her tenure in August 2019, so this is the first season to carry Scheppelmann’s stamp at Seattle Opera.

 “Everybody is trying to find a way to have a presence — whether it’s doing concerts and interviews or running old archival productions,” said stage director David Gately during a recent telephone interview.
 “But Christina has a vision about this.
 She said: ‘We’re going to do opera and have a new product that isn’t just a combinations of things.’”

-So instead of a performance featuring static singers, Gately has collaborated with the film director and documentarian Kyle Seago to create a novel experience intended to be fully immersive.
+So instead of a performance featuring static singers, Gately has collaborated with film director and documentarian Kyle Seago to create a novel experience intended to be fully immersive.
 This “Elixir” is neither concert opera nor a filmed live performance such as you might see at a The Met: Live in HD cinema screening.
 Over three days of taping, the singers performed in Gately’s staging, which was recorded by three cameras plus a steady cam at the front of the stage to bring the audience directly into the story at certain moments.

 Seago, who makes his Seattle Opera debut with “Elixir,” describes it as “a staged opera film that has all the elements of traditional film and will be edited like a film, as opposed to a stage production that is being filmed.”
 As a hybrid between live opera and edited video capture, he sees it as a potential way to open up the art to a wider audience.